 The preference should always be for the first option unless a referral to a specialist team, such as CIF or CI, is appropriate or you feel you need to seek advice from your manager because of (say) inexperience.

-Note: All referrals to specialist teams must initially go to the Evasion Referral Team (ERT), see EM0303.
+Note: All referrals to specialist teams must initially go to the Evasion Management Team (EMT).
 You must also follow the guidance at CH300800 about the timing of the HRA message when you suspect evasion.

 It may be appropriate to telephone your local LC CIF for advice before making the referral.